 Osbourn Dorsey, Inventor.
 Osbourn’s estimated birth date is around September 19, 1862.
 In 1878, at approximately 16 years of age, Osbourn invented the doorknob and the doorstop.
 On December 10, 1878, he received his first U.S. patent # 210,764 for the first documented invention of the doorknob and door stop (also known as a door stopper).

 What did you think about these 12 lost African American inventors, activist, and leaders lost to history?
 I hope that this post was eye-opening and enriching for this Black History Month and that it inspires you to find out more about other African Americans like them.
 It’s important that we learn about African Americans.
-American history books may not have popularized them, but all of these people have nevertheless made tremendous contributions to the America that we live in today.
+American history books may not have popularized them, but all of these people made tremendous contributions to the America that we live in today.
 Happy Black History Month!

 Bolden, Tonya.
 Maritcha: A Remarkable Nineteenth-Century Girl.
 New York: Harry N. Abrams, 2004.
 ISBN 978-0-810-95045-0OCLC163592738